grzeimann/Panacea/README.md

 trace: location (in y) of each fiber as a function of CCD column
 ```

-If a continuum source was automatically detected by the reduction program another product is created:
-spectrum*{uv,orange,red,farred}.fits.
-These fits files include 4 rows, which are (in ascending order):
-wavelength (A), spectrum (ergs/s/cm^2/A), spectrum error (ergs/s/cm^2/A), and sky spectrum (ergs/s/cm^2/A).

 ### Running the reductions yourself
 This section covers how to run your own reductions with modifications to achieve specific science objectives.